civol/HDLRuby/README.md

 using RubyHDL::High
 ```

-After this, signals and sequencers can be described exactly like in HDLRuby.
-However, the resulting sequencer objects are not executed immediately and must be stored in a variable for further reference.
-For example, the following Ruby code defines a sequencer, referred by the variable `my_seq`, which increments the signal `counter` up to 1000:
+After this, signals and sequencers can be described exactly as in HDLRuby.
+However, unlike in hardware simulation, sequencer objects are not executed immediately -- they must be assigned to a variable for later execution.

+For example, the following Ruby code defines a sequencer (referenced by the variable `my_seq`) that increments the signal `counter` up to 1000:

 ```ruby
 require 'HDLRuby/std/sequencer_sw'